-V. Summary of 2006 Data
+V. Summary of 2007 Data

-MDP discontinued sampling operations on August 31, 2006 due to budget uncertainty for FY 2007.
-Consequently, results presented in this summary cover only eight months of program operations.
-MDP collected a total of 7,646 samples of cantaloupe (1,533), green onions (1,536), lettuce (1,539), tomatoes (1,535) and alfalfa sprouts (1,512).
+MDP began sampling operations in April 2007 due to delays in the release of funds.
+Sampling operations ceased in September 2007 due to budget uncertainty for FY 2008.
+Consequently, results presented in this summary cover only 5 months of program operations.
+MDP collected a total of 5,279 samples--alfalfa sprouts (1,047), cantaloupe (1,062), pre-cut fresh bagged lettuce (1,039), green onions (1,067), and tomatoes (1,064).

 Table 1 specifies the distribution of imported samples by commodity and country of origin.
 Figure 3 illustrates the proportion of samples that were domestic, imported, and of unknown origin for each commodity.
-Sixty-one percent of the samples were from domestic sources, 34 percent were imported, and 5 percent were of unspecified origin.
+Sixty-nine percent of the samples were from domestic sources, 26 percent were imported, and 5 percent were of unspecified origin.
 Table 2 shows the distribution of samples among each commodity and collection State.